Monopolistic competition: Freedom of entry and exit

-Freedom of entry and exit

-Like perfect competition, under monopolistic competition also, the companies can enter or exit freely.
+Like perfect competition, with monopolistic competition also, the companies can enter or exit freely.
 The companies will enter when the existing companies are making super-normal profits.
 With the entry of new companies, the supply would increase which would reduce the price and hence the existing companies will be left only with normal profits.
-Similarly, if the existing companies are sustaining losses, some of the marginal firms will exit.
-It will reduce the supply due to which price would rise and the existing firms will be left only with normal profit.
+Similarly, if the existing companies are sustaining losses, some of the marginal companies will quit.
+It will reduce the supply due to which price would rise and the existing companies will be left only with normal profit.

-Independent decision making
+Independent decision-making

 Each MC company independently sets the terms of exchange for its product.
 The company gives no consideration to what effect its decision may have on its competitors.
 The theory is that any action will have such a negligible effect on the overall market demand that an MC company can act without fear of prompting heightened competition.
 In other words, each company feels free to set prices as if it were a monopoly rather than an oligopoly.

 Market power

-MC companies have some degree of market power, although relatively low.
+MC companies have some degree of market power, although relatively little.
 Market power means that the company has control over the terms and conditions of exchange.
 All MC companies are price makers.
-An MC companies can raise its prices without losing all its customers.
-The company can also lower prices without triggering a potentially ruinous price war with competitors.
+An MC companies can increase its prices without losing all its customers.
+The company can also decrease prices without triggering a potentially ruinous price competition with other companies.
 The source of an MC company's market power is not barriers to entry since they are low.
 Rather, an MC company has market power because it has relatively few competitors, those competitors do not engage in strategic decision making and the companies sells differentiated product.
 Market power also means that an MC company faces a downward sloping demand curve.
-In the long run, the demand curve is highly elastic, meaning that it is sensitive to price changes although it is not completely "flat".
+In the long run, the demand curve is very elastic, meaning that it is sensitive to price changes, although it is not completely "flat".
 In the short run, economic profit is positive, but it approaches zero in the long run.